 Are you ready to do the work it takes to get there?
 Then get started today!

-If you want to learn more about hitting that million-dollar mark, you can preorder my new book, Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—and How You Can Too.
+If you want to learn more about hitting that million-dollar mark, you can order my book, Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—and How You Can Too.